 ~~~ Algo Trading: Pitfalls of Backtesting ~~~

 Backtests are needed because there's no closed algorithm or formula that could calculate the expected performance of a strategy.
 The only way to find out with certainty is trading it for a couple years.
-However, we usually want to know the expected performance beforehand - especially whether the system is profitable at all.
-For this purpose, we run it with a couple years of historical price data and check the result.
+However, we usually want to know the expected performance beforehand - particularly, whether the system is profitable at all.
+For this purpose we run it with a couple years of historical price data and check the result.
 Below a chart produced by a typical backtest, the profit represented by the blue bars:

 The obvious problem: Historical data lies in the past, while we want to know the strategy performance with future live data.
 Since markets can change, past data is not always a good proxy of future data.
 We cannot avoid, but work around this problem.
 There are clever algorithms that can permanently observe live trading performance, compare it with the expected backtest performance, and raise the alarm (or pull the plug) when both deviate too much.
 The Cold Blood Index is an excellent algorithm for that.
 It's implemented in Zorro and automatically applied to live trading when backtest data is available.